 How much does it cost to start a blog?

-Depending upon your goals and the type of blog you want to start, it costs around $34.50 to $65.40 to start a blog in 2020 and cover your first year of expenses.
+Depending upon your goals and the type of blog you want to start, your blog costs will be around $34.50 to $65.40 to start a blog in 2020 and cover your first year of expenses.

 If you need to factor in buying a computer, phone or other hardware into your equation for how much it’ll cost to start a blog—then that can add anywhere from $200 to $2,600 in one-time purchases depending upon the brand of computer (Windows vs Apple) and features (MacBook vs MacBook Pro) you decide upon.
-Plus, there are a lot more variables to consider.
+Plus, there are a lot more variables to consider when calculating all of your blog costs.

 How Much Does it Cost to Start a Blog in 2020?
-(Blog Budget Template)
+(Blog Costs Guide)

 - Minimum Cost to Start a Hobby Blog in 2020: $34.50